 What is the Assurance Protocol?

-Under the Assurance Protocol, we usually won’t cancel your visa if you have breached your work-related visa conditions because of workplace exploitation, and:
+Under the Assurance Protocol, we won’t cancel your visa if you have breached your work-related visa conditions because of workplace exploitation, provided:

 - you have sought advice or support from the FWO and you’re helping them with their inquiries